Different Types of Nerf Darts Explained (Comparison Guide)

 The Micro dart was a bit shorter than the Mega dart and also had a suction cup.
 It turned out to be one of the most popular darts and had a longer shelf life than the Mega dart.

-In 2003, ten years after its first release, the Micro dart was succeeded by the N-Strike Micro dart (see further below).
+In 2003, ten years after its first release, the Micro Dart was succeeded by the N-Strike Micro Dart (see further below).

 Micro Dart